Dynamic Ecological System Measures: Methods

 \subsection{Quantitative definitions of interspecific interactions}

-One of the immediate potential ecological applications of the proposed methodology is the quantitative analysis of food webs.
+One of the immediate potential ecological applications of the system decomposition theory is the quantitative analysis of food webs.
 Community ecology classifies interspecific interactions qualitatively by the network topology without regard for system flows \cite{Menge1995,Menge1997}.
 Increasing complexity of intricate food webs in most cases disallows this structural determination due to various factors, such as multiple food chains of potentially different lengths between two species \cite{Holt1997,Wootton1994,Patten2007}.

+The signs of the \texttt{diact} flows, storages, or effect indices \textit{graph theoretically} indicate the existence of the directed \texttt{diact} \textit{paths} between the corresponding nodes or vertices (compartments).
+For example, the relationship $\sgn{(\tau^\texttt{c}_{i_k}(t))} > 0$ indicates that there is at least one closed path from node $i$ to itself at time $t$, where $\sgn(\cdot)$ is the sign function.
+Similarly, the relationship $\sgn{(\tau^\texttt{i}_{ij}(t))} > 0$ shows that there is at least one indirect path from node $j$ through other nodes to $i$ at time $t$.
+In the context of interspecific interactions, this implies that there is a food chain from species $j$ indirectly to $i$ at time $t$.

-A mathematical technique for the {\em sign} and {\em strength} analysis of the \texttt{diact} interactions for dynamic systems modeling food webs has been developed recently by \cite{Coskun2017DCSAM}.
-The {\em sign} and {\em strength} of the \texttt{diact} {\em interactions} induced by environmental inputs between species $i$ and $j$ were defined respectively as follows:
+A mathematical technique for the {\em sign} and {\em strength} analysis of the \texttt{diact} {\em interactions} for dynamic systems modeling food webs has been developed recently by \cite{Coskun2017DCSAM}.
+The {\em sign} and {\em strength} of the \texttt{diact} interactions induced by environmental inputs between species $i$ and $j$ were defined respectively as follows:

-where $\sgn(\cdot)$ is the sign function, and the superscript ($^\texttt{*}$) represents any of the \texttt{diact} symbols.
+where the superscript ($^\texttt{*}$) represents any of the \texttt{diact} symbols.
 Following the convention of community ecology, instead of $(+1)$ and $(-1)$, $(+)$ and $(-)$ notations will be used for the sign of the \texttt{diact} interactions.
 The strength, $0 \leq \mu^\texttt{*}_{ij}(t) \leq 1$, is defined to be zero, if both terms in its denominator are zero.

 For the analysis of \texttt{diact} interactions ranging from the individual and local to the system-wide and global scale, the strength of the interactions can be formulated with the normalization by $\tau^\texttt{*}_{ij}(t) + \tau^\texttt{*}_{ji}(t)$, $\tau^\texttt{t}_{ij}(t) + \tau^\texttt{t}_{ji}(t)$, $\check{\tau}_{i}(t,x) + \check{\tau}_{j}(t,x)$, as in Eq.~\ref{eq:iidm}, or $\check{\sigma}^{\tau}(t) = \bm{1}^T \, \check{\tau}(t,x)$ in the given order.
 At the global scale, the sign and strength of the local direct interactions between species $i$ and $j$ induced by environmental inputs, for example, can accordingly be formulated as